jjshawshaw/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
 We will be creating a simple java terminal-based MIDI encoder.
+Using our encoder you will be able to draw in simple notes and have them written to a .mid file whichyou cna then play using a MIDI player.

 ## Instructions:
 To compile the program, type: